railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 You can put the Stock location in both places for simplicilty.
 The field Bill of Materials will automatically be completed by Open ERP when you click the button 'Calculate the Requirements'.
 You can then overwrite it with another BoM to specify something else to use for this specific manufacture.

-The tabs 'Planned Products' and 'Works Orders' are also completed automatically when you click 'Calculate the requirements'.
+The tabs 'Planned Products' and 'Works Orders' are also completed automatically when you click :guilabel:`Calculate the requirements`.
 You'll find the raw materials there that are required for the production and the operations needed by the assembly staff.

-If you want to start production, click the button 'Confirm production', and Open ERP then automatically completes the field 'Products planned'.
+If you want to start production, click the button :guilabel:`Confirm production`, and Open ERP then automatically completes the field 'Products planned'.
 The information in the first tab can be changed for example if:

 * you want to encode a serial number for raw materials,